Avocado Pit Dye: 12 Best Tips for Pink, Not Brown

 However, the avocado leaves provide us with a beautiful print which is worth exploring through fabric printing and eco printing.

 The photo below shows an envelope pillow made out of naturally dyed silk.
-The square in the muddle of the log cabin block is an avocado printed leaf.
+The square in the middle of the log cabin block is an avocado printed leaf.

 I hope you have enjoyed this article.
 Reach out with any questions that you may have.